How to Rate Limit in NGINX

 Add your actual internal network ranges to the geo block.
 The example uses RFC 1918 private address ranges.
 If your monitoring or CI/CD systems use specific IPs, include those as well.

-Some bots and crawlers can be rate limited more aggressively than regular traffic.
-Use the map directive to create a key that varies based on the User-Agent header:
+Some bulk fetchers can be rate limited more aggressively than regular traffic.
+Use the map directive to create a key only for user agents you want to throttle:

 http {